• Home

 To do this, simply spread the crystals in an oven-safe pan and heat the mixture at 250°F for at least 5 hours or until the pink crystals turn blue again.

-Can you use silica cat litter to dry flowers?
+4. Can silica cat litter be used to dry flowers?

 It’s possible to use silica cat litter to dry flowers.
 However, the texture or consistency of the litter crystals may affect the quality of your dried flowers.